Skip to main content

 Common Mistakes to Avoid

-• Overpacking your itinerary with too many cities
+• Overpacking your itinerary with too many cities, leading to rushed travel

 Final Thoughts